Full Duplex ISAC with Cluster Ray Targets: Parameter Estimation and Beamforming: Introduction

-In an effort to address these limitations, we use a parametric \gls{CR} target model, in which each target is modeled as a cluster of rays with corresponding densities in both the angular and range domains.
-Based on this, the main contributions of our work are: \begin{itemize}[leftmargin = 2mm] \item Realizing the computational complexities of target modeling in recent works \cite{ExtendedtargetTFS,3DextendedTargetTFS}, we use a computationally efficient \gls{CR} model for a target -- proposed in \gls{3GPP} \cite{3GPP38901}.
-To the best of our knowledge, this is the first attempt to study a spatially spread or clustered target in the context of \gls{ISAC} systems. \item We propose \gls{TMS} and \gls{TMS}-approx methods for estimating angular parameters (direction and angular spread).
-For range parameters (distance and range spread), we propose a \gls{DFT} based approach in which thresholding (in the time domain) is used to extract the parameters. \item We propose a fast dynamic beam pattern synthesis algorithm that maximizes expected radar \gls{SNR} while satisfying multi-user achievable rate constraints.
-Unlike recent works \cite{ExtendedtargetTFS}, we synthesize the required beam pattern without explicitly mentioning the beam pattern matching constraints. \end{itemize}
+In an effort to address these limitations, we use a parametric distributed \gls{CR} target model, in which each target is modeled as a cluster of rays with corresponding densities.
+Based on this, the main contributions of our work are: \begin{itemize}[leftmargin = 2mm] \item Realizing the computational complexities of target modeling in recent works \cite{ExtendedtargetTFS,3DextendedTargetTFS}, we use a computationally efficient distributed \gls{CR} model for a target -- proposed in \gls{3GPP} \cite{3GPP38901}.
+To the best of our knowledge, this is the first attempt to study a spatially spread or clustered target in the context of \gls{ISAC} systems. \item We propose a two-stage estimation framework for estimating the angular parameters of multiple targets.
+In the first stage, we use a \gls{MST}- based approach, which enables construction of the target spectrum using an efficient \gls{FFT} algorithm to linearize the direction parameter in the array signal model.
+In the second stage, we develop a Gauss-Newton-based approach to fine-tune the coarse estimates. \item We propose a dynamic beam pattern synthesis algorithm that meets multiple users' data rate requirements and limits the \gls{SI} signal power at the receiver RF chains, a consideration most prior works ignore.